johnzilla/vacation-planner/memory-bank/systemPatterns.md

   - Coverage reporting with pytest-cov

 * **Code Quality**:
+   - Customized pre-commit configuration to balance strictness with practicality
+   - Docstring requirements relaxed for test files

   - Python: flake8 for linting, black for formatting, isort for import sorting
   - JavaScript/Svelte: ESLint with Prettier
   - EditorConfig for consistent editor settings